ssec/polar2grid/py/polar2grid/doc/source/glue_scripts/modis2gtiff.rst

     Don't create any pseudo-bands possible by the frontend.
 See the
     |this_frontend| documentation for more information on the
     pseudo-bands it creates.

-.. cmdoption:: --nc <ncml template>

-    Force the NCML template that the AWIPS backend uses.
-See the :doc:`AWIPS Backend Documentation <../backends/awips_netcdf>` for more
-    information.

 .. cmdoption:: --backend-config <backend configuration>